Death of Brian Sicknick: Civil case

-Memorials and funeral
+Memorials

 On January 8, 2021, House Speaker Nancy Pelosi ordered flags at the Capitol to be lowered to half-staff in honor of Sicknick.
-Vice President Mike Pence called Sicknick's family to offer his condolences, and a deputy press secretary for the Trump administration issued a written statement.
+Former House Speaker Paul Ryan gave his condolences to Sicknick on Twitter.
+Outgoing Vice President Mike Pence called Sicknick's family to offer his condolences, and a deputy press secretary for the Trump administration issued a written statement.
 The following weekend, Trump ordered flags to be flown at half-staff at all federal buildings, grounds, and vessels for three days.
 The governors of New Jersey and Virginia also ordered flags to be flown at half-staff in their respective states.
 On January 12, 2021, a memorial service was held in Sicknick's hometown of South River, New Jersey.
 His family, New Jersey Senator Bob Menendez, and local officials were in attendance.
-Menendez presented to Sicknick's family the flag that had flown over the Capitol in his honor.
+Menendez presented Sicknick's family with the flag that had flown over the Capitol in his honor.
 Sicknick's high school, East Brunswick Technical High School, announced plans to plant an oak tree on campus in his honor.
-The New Jersey Devils ice hockey team aired a video of New Jersey Governor Phil Murphy giving a brief eulogy for Sicknick, followed by a moment of silence.
+The New Jersey Devils ice hockey team aired a video of New Jersey Governor Phil Murphy giving a brief eulogy for Sicknick followed by a moment of silence.

 On January 29, Pelosi and Senate Majority Leader Chuck Schumer announced that Sicknick would lie in honor at the Capitol rotunda.
 The arrival ceremony began on the evening of February 2, 2021, at the Capitol's east front, followed by a viewing period attended by President Joe Biden, who had taken office on January 20, and First Lady Jill Biden.
 Vice President Kamala Harris and Second Gentleman Doug Emhoff paid their respects on February 3, along with several legislators and police officers.
 Later that day, Sicknick's cremated remains, accompanied by a procession, departed the Capitol for Arlington National Cemetery, where burial took place.
+Representative Dan Crenshaw, who Sicknick's brother described as "one of Brian's favorite people on the Hill," delivered the eulogy.

 Members of Sicknick's family attended Super Bowl LV in February 2021 as honored guests of the National Football League, along with three officers of the Metropolitan Police Department.

-On August 5, 2021, Brian Sicknick, along with Capitol Police officers Howard Liebengood and Billy Evans, and Metropolitan Police officer Jeffrey L. Smith, was posthumously honored in a signing ceremony for a bill to award Congressional Gold Medals to Capitol Police and other January 6 responders.
+On August 5, 2021, Sicknick, along with Capitol Police officers Howard Liebengood and Billy Evans, and Metropolitan Police officer Jeffrey L. Smith, was posthumously honored in a signing ceremony for a bill to award Congressional Gold Medals to Capitol Police and other January 6 responders.
 His name is noted in the text of the bill, and Biden remarked on his death.
-At the December 2022 Congressional Gold Medal ceremony, Sicknick's family members refused to shake the hands of Mitch McConnell and Kevin McCarthy.
+At the December 2022 Congressional Gold Medal ceremony, Sicknick's family members refused to shake the hands of Republican leaders Mitch McConnell and Kevin McCarthy.

 On January 6, 2023, for his role in defending the U.S. Capitol, Sicknick was posthumously awarded the Presidential Citizens Medal by President Joe Biden.